 If you really want to get fast, get stronger first.
 Spend two days per week on your lower body concentrating on the basic lifts like deadlifts, squats, and lunges.
 I know you want big biceps and may not be ready to give up your three chest and bicep days, but if you really want to get faster, the lower body workouts seem a little more logical.

-Now if you’re a novice or advanced lifter, then you’ll be able to add some speed drills into your workout program along with your strength training.
-If you have the time during the season, add a linear day and a lateral day with regards to your speed training.
+Now if you’re an intermediate or advanced lifter, then you’ll be able to add some speed drills into your workout program along with your strength training.
+A novice lifter would be better off sticking to the basics for a few months to really hone in on the foundational exercises.
+If you happen to be intermediate or advanced and have the time during the season, add a linear day and a lateral day with regards to your speed training.
 Below are a couple great options to agility ladder drills for hockey.

 Falling Start Sprints

 A great linear exercise for speed is falling starts.
 Set up two cones 10m apart.
 Start with your feet shoulder width apart and start falling forward.
 Once you’ve almost reached the point of falling on your face, explode into a sprint for the total distance.
 Repeat this 5-10 times.